masaar/limp/README.md

 * Auto load all LIMP packages and modules located in `modules` folder.
 * Scaffold all modules attributes and methods and abstract them unto class methods and attributes.
 * Set required attributes for cross-module communication.
-* LIMP implements methods that require the client to generate authenitcation hashes to make sure no password are being transmistted in any unsecure method.
+* LIMP implements methods that require the client to generate authentication hashes to make sure no passwords are being transmitted in an insecure way.
 This results in the users password being unrecoverable if lost.
 * LIMP implements JWT for data transfer between both sides in order to add a layer of security.
 By default, all calls to and from LIMP are tokenised using `JWT` or `JSON Web Token` standard.
 Once a connection is established with LIMPd, a connection-specific session attribute is set in the loop handling the connection.
 By default, it uses the anonymous session to handle all the calls, thus requiring all the calls to be signed using '__ANON' session token.
 However, any call related to authenticating the user and/or session are not tokenised in order not to result in a cyclic effect by signing a session request with a token that is not the same used by the connection on LIMPd-side.